 The GINI Index, also known as the GINI Coefficient, is a measure of income inequality.
-It represents the spread between low and high-income earners.
-Possible values range from zero to one.
-A GINI Index of zero indicates perfect income equality, while a GINI Index approaching one would indicate an extreme level of income inequality, where one individual earned 100% of all income.
+It represents the spread between low and high-income earners, with possible values ranging from zero to 100.
+A GINI Index of zero indicates perfect income equality, while a GINI Index of 100 would imply perfect income inequality, where one individual earned 100% of all income.
+Some reports of the GINI Index use a scale from zero to one.

 One drawback of the GINI Index is that any given value can represent multiple different income distribution scenarios.
 Measurement is affected by demographics; societies with a greater number of young people or the elderly can rate higher on the GINI Index even if the income distribution for wage earners remains constant.